mevdschee/php-crud-api/README.md

 ## Requirements

-  - PHP 7.0 or higher with PDO drivers for MySQL, PgSQL or SqlSrv enabled
+  - PHP 7.0 or higher with PDO drivers for MySQL, PgSQL, SqlSrv or SQLite enabled
   - MySQL 5.6 / MariaDB 10.0 or higher for spatial features in MySQL
   - PostGIS 2.0 or higher for spatial features in PostgreSQL 9.1 or higher
   - SQL Server 2012 or higher (2017 for Linux support)
+  - SQLite 3 or higher (has no geospatial support)

 ## Installation